Care homes in Brighton

 Care home fees vary widely according to the individual needs of your loved one and other factors such as the location of the home.
 Care homes with nursing are generally more expensive than homes that only provide social care because of the increased cost of employing trained nurses, and specialist dementia homes also charge higher rates.

-Live-in care is often less expensive than care home fees, sometimes saving as much as 30% compared to the cost of residential care.
+The cost of live-in care is often less expensive than care homes, sometimes saving as much as 30% compared to the cost of residential care.
 If you are looking for care for an elderly couple, live-in care is very much less expensive and has the added benefit of allowing them to stay together in their own home rather than being parted, as they may be in a care home.